R4J4S/Braille-Translator/README.md

 ## Disclaimer
 All the Braille symbols are taken from [Pharmabraille.](https://www.pharmabraille.com/pharmaceutical-braille/the-braille-alphabet/)

-Please consider that a 100% correct braille translation can only be done by a human, as this requires an understanding of the text content.
+Please consider that a 100% correct braille translation can only be done by a humans, as this requires an understanding of the text content.
 Some Grade 2 Contractions require a text understanding that a machine can't have.
 For example, the combination wh can be replaced by one character in grade 2, but not when the word is combined of two words.
 So a(wh)ile is OK, but ra(wh)ide is not.